po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/01-Day/01-Day-LessonPlan.md

 * Take a few minutes before class to get familiar with the [jQuery API documentation](https://api.jquery.com/), as students will rely heavily on it in class and might need help finding answers.

-* Throughout the class, reiterate often that the DOM methods we have used previously like `document.getElementById`, `document.createElement`, and `Element.innerHTML` all have corresponding jQuery methods as well as a powerful selector feature, to select elements in the DOM.
+* Throughout the class, reiterate often that the vanilla JavaScript DOM methods we have used previously like `document.getElementById`, `document.body.children`, and `Element.innerHTML` all have corresponding jQuery methods as well as a powerful selector feature, to select elements in the DOM.

 * Students can get hung up on learning the correct syntax.
 Encourage them that the interface gets easier to understand with practice and time.